Academic Year Positions

-- SUMMER COMMUNITY WORK-STUDY FELLOWSHIPS provide work-study funds for summer community-engaged learning projects.
-These projects may be primarily socially or environmentally focused.
+- The SUMMER COMMUNITY WORK-STUDY PROGRAM provides work-study funding for summer work with non-profit or governmental organizations in the Lewiston/Auburn area.
 Funds are available on a competitive basis.
-Students can design projects in non-profit agencies or apply for jobs already listed for local organizations.
-Students MUST qualify for work-study funds in both the current academic year and the following academic year.
+Students can design projects with non-profit agencies or apply for existing positions.
+Students MUST qualify for work-study funds in both the current and the following academic year.
 Students are paid $12.40/hour for up to 300 hours of work.
 Work may be part-time or full-time.
 Host agencies typically agree to reimburse Bates College for 25% of the student’s total earnings.
-Applicants must also submit a strong letter of support from the agency supervisor and from a faculty member.
-For more information, contact Peggy Rotundo (email@example.com) at the Harward Center for Community Partnerships or click here to download an application.
+Applicants must submit a letter of support from the host agency.
+For more information, contact Marty Deschaines (email@example.com) at the Harward Center for Community Partnerships or click here to download an application.

 Click here to download a tip sheet on writing a Harward Center summer grant proposal.